 Saturdays 9 am to noon

-The Municipality now has a Loraas Recylcle bin at the nuisance grounds.
+The Municipality now has a Loraas Recycle bin at the nuisance grounds.
 Some items which may be placed in the recycle bin included: flattened corrugated cardboard and paperboard, newspapers, flyers, magazines, telephone books, brown paper bags, paper egg cartons, aluminum cans, milk cartons, juice cartons, plastic drinking bottles, and glass bottles.
 Do not bag or tie paper materials and clean and rinse containers.
 For more information contact the RM office.

 Municipal Tank Loading Facility